AlixWang/FE-Daily/dd.md

 + American Electric power is currentlly blow its 50-day moving average of 40.28 and blow its 200-day MA  of 38.53.
 > MA 移动平均线

+**2024-06-09**
++ People born on February 29th on some previous leap year also knows as "leapings", they finally get to celebrate their real birthday.